HelTecAutomation/HeltecDocs/en/source/cubecell/lorawan/connect_to_gateway.md

 Please double check the following two things:

 1. The LoRaWAN parameters is the same as server!
 2. The listening frequency of your LoRa Gateway is the same as CubeCell's sending frequency.
-We strictly follow [LoRaWAN 1.1 Regional Parameters](https://lora-alliance.org/sites/default/files/2018-04/lorawantm_regional_parameters_v1.1rb_-_final.pdf);
+We strictly follow [LoRaWAN™ 1.0.2 Regional Parameters rB](https://resource.heltec.cn/download/LoRaWANRegionalParametersv1.0.2_final_1944_1.pdf);